hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/scheduled-create-token-system-contract.md

 ### Feature Flags

-In order to gate the newly introduced system contract calls, we will reuse the following feature flag:
+In order to gate the newly introduced system contract calls, we will add the following feature flag:
-- `contracts.systemContract.scheduleService.enabled` - to enable the `scheduleNative` function.
+- `contracts.systemContract.scheduleService.scheduleNative.enabled` - to enable the `scheduleNative` function.

 ## Security Implications